ENV590/env590.github.io/docs/modules/M5-DERStorage.md

 * Intro to Operations Research and Linear Programming [recording](https://youtu.be/2HdF3Uprz2s)).
 * Linear Programming in R with lpsolve [recording](https://youtu.be/HwdVA__DfRM).
 * Linear Programming in Python with Pyomo [recording](https://youtu.be/PIghwRli-S4)

-## Resources

-And here are additional resources and readings for energy storage.

-* <a href="/docs/modules/readings/M5_gridmod.pdf" > 50 States of Grid Modernization </a>
-* <a href="/docs/modules/readings/M5_ElectES.pdf" > Overview of current development in electrical energy storage </a>

 For more information on LPs and the water heater/chemical solution example, please refer to the additional slides on linear programming linked below.
 You do not need to worry about the graphical solution since we will use computer solvers to solve our models.